chrisweb/freeMusic.zone/README.md

 Use your command line, go to directory of the application cd /path_to_jam_tweets/

+install python before trying to install hiredis
+(in windows ensure that the correct python path is set by typing this command in your power shell: $env:PYTHON=C:\Python33)

 To install the project run this command: npm install
 This will automatically install all the dependencies listed in the package.json